sunenilausen/railsMDB/README.md

 	CREATE DATABASE railsMDB_test.*

-	GRANT ALL PRIVILEGES ON railsMDB_development.*
+	GRANT ALL PRIVILEGES ON railsMDB_test.*
 	TO 'railsMDBadmin'@'localhost'
 	IDENTIFIED BY 'sqljust4u'